 IT’S IMPORTANT TO REMEMBER – GOOD QUALITY CONTROL IS THE KEY TO A SAFE KITCHEN!

 Areas of concern for Health Inspectors:

 Maintaining proper internal food temperatures is the cornerstone of a safe kitchen.
-In the fast paced atmosphere of a busy kitchen, food employees will often neglect to monitor internal food temperatures, or even the ambient temperatures in refrigeration and hot holding units.
-Temperature monitoring doesn’t have to be a complicated or time consuming process.
-Simply using your stem thermometer and writing down the date, time, food item, temperature, and employee’s initials is sufficient.
-Taking a few minutes during the day to monitor the food temperatures within your kitchen could save you a lot of money in discarded product and possibly prevent a food borne illness.
+In the fast-paced atmosphere of a busy kitchen, food employees will often neglect to monitor internal food temperatures or even the ambient temperatures in refrigeration and hot holding units.
+Temperature monitoring doesn’t have to be a complicated or time-consuming process.
+Simply using your stem thermometer and writing down the date, time, food item, temperature, and employee’s initials are sufficient.
+Taking a few minutes during the day to monitor the food temperatures within your kitchen could save you a lot of money in discarded products and possibly prevent foodborne illness.

-Refrigeration units in which raw animal foods have been placed above, or alongside, RTE food items greatly increase the likelihood of cross contamination.
+Refrigeration units in which raw animal foods have been placed above, or alongside, RTE food items greatly increase the likelihood of cross-contamination.
 Keeping raw animal foods stored below, or separate from, RTE foods will dramatically reduce this risk.
 Storing cases of food directly on the floor is another common practice at some food service operations.
-Keeping all food items stored on shelving above the floor will avoid the food being exposed to potential contaminates.
-A well-organized system of dry, refrigerated, and frozen food storage will greatly aide in the protection of food items from potential contaminates within a food service operation.
-By implementing policies and procedures which address these critical issues, food service operations can both reduce the number of critical violations on their food safety inspection, and minimize the likelihood of causing a food borne illness.
+Keeping all food items stored on shelving above the floor will avoid the food being exposed to potential contaminants.
+A well-organized system of dry, refrigerated, and frozen food storage will greatly aid in the protection of food items from potential contaminates within a food service operation.
+By implementing policies and procedures which address these critical issues, food service operations can both reduce the number of critical violations on their food safety inspection and minimize the likelihood of causing foodborne illness.